 You will have already taken and passed the online version of these tests but you will be asked to take the tests again to confirm your original results.

-This is a vital part of the EY assessment centre; if you perform poorly in these tests you will not be hired.
+This is a vital part of the Ernst & Young assessment centre; if you perform poorly in these tests you will not be hired.
 It’s black and white.

 Nothing will boost your chances of success more than repeated practice.
 It improves both your competence and confidence; it’s genuinely transformative for your prospects.
 You can practice the Saville EY aptitude tests here.
 To learn more about Saville Swift Executive Aptitude Test, click here.

-I’ve written extensively about how to succeed in all the EY assessment centre tests elsewhere on the site.
+I’ve written extensively about how to succeed in all the Ernst & Young assessment centre tests elsewhere on the site.
 You can read our free guides for all of Ernst & Young’s aptitude tests below: